 Citation: 2014 U.S. Dist.
 LEXIS 154040

-The ATV Expert Witness
+The Plaintiff’s ATV Expert Witness

 The court noted that it was not clear whether the defendant was attempting to strike the ATV expert’s testimony on the basis that he was allegedly not qualified by training or by experience to provide an expert opinion.
-The court decided it would perform its gatekeeping function via a Daubert hearing.
+It decided it would perform its gatekeeping function via a Daubert hearing.

 The court denied the defendant’s motion to strike the ATV expert’s testimony.